samicpp/tcp-services/README.md

 deno run --allow-read --allow-write --allow-net ./main.ts --http=80 --https=443
 ```

+# TODO
+This is a list of things i might implement in the future.

+## engine.ts
+ - [ ] Full HTTP/2 support (not just translation).
+ - [ ] Fix client data reading.
+ - [ ] ~~Full HTTP/3 support~~ (no reliable UDP related methods in deno yet)

+## http-server.ts
+- [ ] Support FFI and WASM dynamic files

 # License

-This project is licensed under the GNU General Public License v3.0.
+This project and everything in it is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for details.